1998 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 3, 1998.
 All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.
+In addition, seats in both houses of the Wyoming Legislature were up, as well as the state's sole seat in the U.S. House of Representatives.

 Governor

 Incumbent Republican Governor Jim Geringer ran for re-election to a second term.
 He won the Republican primary in a landslide, and then faced State Senator John Vinich, who won a contested Democratic primary, in the general election.
 Owing in part to the state's Republican lean, Geringer defeated Vinich by a wide margin, winning 56% of the vote to Vinich's 41%.